hoe94/DTC_MLOPS_Project/README.md

 ### Step 1 - AWS Cloud configuration :

-1. Create a new AWS Cloud account to entitle the free tier service p/s. you may responsible to take the cloud service charges if using own AWS Cloud.
+1. Create a new AWS Cloud account

-2. Create the User & access key in IAM
+2. Create the User & Access keys in IAM.
+Copy the Access Key ID & Secret Access Key.

 3. Download & Install the AWS CLI on your local desktop